opulo-inc/ohai/docs/v2-v3_spare_parts/v3-pcb-kit/index.md

 		<img src="img/image6.webp" width="60%"/>

-### Package additional components
+### Layer the additional components

-7. Place a sheet of pink foam into the esd-safe-mailer
+1. Place a sheet of pink foam into the esd-safe-mailer
 	- Leave half of the foam sitting against the motherboard
 	- The other half of the foam sheet will be folded atop the additional components packaged into the box in subsequent steps
-8. Place the Packaged Datum Board [`ASM-0024-00`] into the box
+2. Place the Packaged Datum Board [`ASM-0024-00`] into the box

 	<img src="img/image7.webp" width="60%"/>

-9. Place the limit-switch-board above the Packaged Datum Board
+3. Place the limit-switch-board above the Packaged Datum Board

 	<img src="img/image8.webp" width="60%"/>

+### Close up the component stack

-10. Place the Packaged Ring Light Set above the limit switch board
+1. Place the Packaged Ring Light Set above the limit switch board

 	<img src="img/image9.webp" width="60%"/>

-11. Fold the rest of the pink foam over the Packaged Ring Light Set
+2. Fold the rest of the pink foam over the Packaged Ring Light Set
 	- This will result in something like a taco of additional components sitting beside the motherboard

 ### Finalize